Mounir-charef/Lolifmaster/README.md

 # Hi there! 👋

 My name is Mounir Charef, and I am currently pursuing a Master's degree in Artificial Intelligence.
 I am also a web developer, with experience in React, Next.js, and Django.
-Additionally, I am a certified MongoDB developer, and I am very interested in data science and AI, which led me to take a machine learning and deep learning specialization on Coursera.
+Additionally, I am a certified MongoDB developer, and I am very interested in data science and AI technologies and latest updates.

 ## My Skills 🚀